The Best Way to Learn a Language is to Use the Language

 Learning a new language through immersion doesn’t mean you have to pack your bags and move to Europe for three months.
 Watching movies and TV series is one of the best strategies for learning.

-If you prefer to watch your favorite movie with the subtitles set in the language you want to learn, here’s a great way to do that: this Chrome extension lets you watch shows with two subtitles on at the same time so you can visually pair translations with dialogue.
+If you prefer to watch your favorite movie with the subtitles set in the language you want to learn, here’s a great way to do that: this Chrome extension lets you watch shows with two subtitles on simultaneously so you can visually pair translations with dialogue.
 It’s a great way to gain new vocabulary.

 In addition to helping you learn, movies are a great way to increase your cultural knowledge, relieve stress, and give you something interesting to talk about with your friends at the bar.